 Some tasks require the use of the CGS account (e.g. server administration).
-IT has changed procedures so that the CGS account is only used by the DBAs when required to perform their job duties.
+The CGS account is only used by the DBAs when required to perform their job duties.
 All other access by DBAs is done via their own user ID.